Gambling in Vietnam

 Gambling in Vietnam is illegal and has been for centuries.
 A late 1940s travelogue notes that merchants kept bowls of dice at their stalls to engage in gambling with their customers when “housewives would routinely bet on the days their horoscope was fortunate", which means that on slightly more than fifty percent of such occasions they return home empty-handed and with the housekeeping money gone."

 Crackdown

 Until the late 20th Century, the only legal gambling option was the lottery.

-In an effort the combat illegal gambling, the government slowly began to legalize gambling, while cracking down on major illegal gambling rings.
+In an effort to combat illegal gambling, the government slowly began to legalize gambling, while cracking down on major illegal gambling rings.
 In March 2018, the government shut down a $420 million gambling ring that implicated two senior government officials and some 90 others (including government officials).
 In September 2018, leader of an illegal online sports betting ring was sentenced to nine years in jail; the operation was worth some US $26 million.
 A separate online gambling ring shut down in 2017 was thought to be worth US $89 million.
 Xinhua reported a rash of pawn shops popping up during the 2018 World Cup, whose only purpose was to serve local gamblers.
 The black market gambling sector is estimated to be worth billions of dollars.